FAQ about Managed Service for MySQL®

 For more information, see Getting started.

-How many database hosts can there be in one cluster?
+How many database hosts can be in a cluster?

-The minimum number of hosts depends on the selected type of storage:
+The minimum number of hosts depends on the selected storage type:

 For more information, see Quotas and limits.

-How can I access a running DB host?
+How can I access a running database host?

-Learn more about connecting to clusters.
+Learn more about connecting to clusters in this guide.

 How many clusters can I create within a single cloud?

-How are DB clusters maintained?
+How are database clusters maintained?

 In Managed Service for MySQL®, maintenance implies:

-- Changes to the host class and storage size.
+- Changes in the host class and storage size.

 - Other Managed Service for MySQL® maintenance activities.